simerplaha/akka-typed-eventsourcing/README.md

 # Akka-typed-eventsourcing
 ----

-A simple implementation of Eventsourcing with Akka-typed, Spray, Slick & Postgres.
+An implementation of Eventsourcing with Akka-typed, Spray, Slick & Postgres.

 ## Summary
 ----